 "The true reason was that I was too much of a show-off," he admitted.
 "Always goofing off so the other kids would not fear me."
 He chucked softly.
 "It didn't work all that well, but it didn't stop me from trying."

 Ororo's grip on his shoulder tightened, almost protectively.
 Kurt smiled at her to show her concern was appreciated, but unnecessary.

 "Anyway," he continued, "after the other children had left and their cookies were baking, Margali would call me into the cooking tent to help her make her special Christmas Lebkuchen.
 Without all the others there to perform for, I could just be myself.
 It was just the two of us, Margali and me.
-She would let me stir the dough while she did her careful measuring.
-We would talk and laugh together, and she would call me ihr besonderes Kind-- her special child," he translated for Ororo's benefit.
+She would let me stir the dough while she ground the special spices - the Lebkuchengewürz - and did her careful measuring.
+We would talk and laugh together, and she would call me ihr besonderes Kind - her special child," he translated for Ororo's benefit.
 "And it made me feel special, you know?
 She knew me better than anyone else at the circus, and though I was never officially adopted, I always considered her to be my mother."